 Probert is undeniably a talented artist but his crossword skills were not all that we would wish.
 There are 11 entries that have the wrong number of squares, require incorrect letters (SPVCK) or are simply missing from the grid.

 Find out for yourself by completing the puzzle.
 Below are scans of the crossword pages and also the answer sheet, along with JPG download links.

-One tip: 2 down is “Tube containing much engine circuitry” and the answer is obvious if you know your Trek but a spelling error is required to get it to fit.
+One more tip: 2 down is “Tube containing much engine circuitry” and the answer is obvious if you know your Trek but a spelling error is required to get it to fit.

 Right.
 A printing error.

-Postscript: 42 down, Research area (abbr)., is LAB, and this fits in the puzzle, but for some reason the answer is listed above as RAR.
+Even the answer sheet had issues.
+42 down, Research area (abbr)., is LAB, and this fits in the puzzle, but for some reason the answer is listed above as RAR.
 Another of those pesky printing errors.